tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/incremental-deployments-and-researching-cookie-laws-2024-02-09/index.md

 ---

+I was able to be productive before getting affected by these cookie requirements (and other personal tasks).

 I initialized the mathswe.com website.
 Now, I can open production [1] and start portraying the privacy policies to users.